jeffijoe/awilix/README.md

   };
 };

-container.registerFactory({
+container.registerFunction({
   // the `userService` is resolved by
-  // invoking the factory function.
+  // invoking the function.
   userService: makeUserService
 });